HL7/fhir-qi-core/pages/qdm-to-qicore.md

 * [MedicationDispense.extension:recorded](StructureDefinition-qicore-medicationnotdispensed-definitions.html#MedicationDispense.extension:recorded) - When this was made available
 * [MedicationDispense.medication\[x\]](StructureDefinition-qicore-medicationnotdispensed-definitions.html#MedicationDispense.medication[x]) - Use [MedicationDispense.medication\[x\].coding.extension:notDoneValueSet](StructureDefinition-qicore-medicationnotdispensed-definitions.html#MedicationDispense.medication[x].coding.extension:notDoneValueSet) to indicate the specific MedicationDispense that was not performed

+The MedicationDispensed.status is fixed to "declined" which is defined as "The dispense was declined and not performed."
+Considering the clinical workflow, only the pharmacist likely performs the "decline" status - based on medication interaction or on failure of insurance authorization (perhaps due to patient declining when the cost/co-pay is identified).
+But the patient would not enter the status, only the pharmacist would do so.
+The use case likely still works for the measure developer intent (that a valid reason exists for not dispensing the medication).
+However, if the measure developer wants to address patient's decisions to avoid dispensing, the patient will likely not show up at the pharmacy for the medication to be dispensed - hence, there will be no dispensing event.
+The best way to capture that scenario may be to assure the MedicationRequest includes a Patient reason.

 #### 8.17.5 Medication, Order

 This QDM context references the QI-Core MedicationRequest resource with